EuropeanTestingConference/europeantestingconference/_topics/simon-p-schrijver.md

 ---
+speaker: Simon P. Schrijver
-title: Simon P. Schrijver - Why Pair Testing can (and will) improve the quality of your work
+title:  Why Pair Testing can (and will) improve the quality of your work
 id: simon-p-schrijver
 talk: true
 ---